The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Kakeya needle problem for rotations

 \subsection{The structure of intrinsic compositions}

 Using the notation $\rho=\rho(w,\phi)$ and $v$ from \Cref{rott}, we can see that $\rho_3$ can be replaced by $\rho_1,\rho_2$ if

 and

 Indeed, \eqref{eq:phi123} says that by applying $\rho_1$ and $\rho_2$, we rotate $\R^2$ by angle $\phi_1+\phi_2$.
-And \eqref{v12} says that the image of $0$ after applying $\rho_1$ and $\rho_2$ will be $v_1+e^{i\phi_1}v_2$; this is true since the path of $0$ can be obtained by integrating its velocity, and when we apply $\rho_2$, its velocity is rotated by $\phi_1$.
+And \eqref{v12} says that the image of $0$ after applying $\rho_1$ and $\rho_2$ will be $v_1+e^{i\phi_1}v_2$.
+To see this, the first rotation, $\rho_1$, displaces $0$ by $v_1$.
+Then, $\rho_2$ displaces it further.
+This displacement is $v_2$ in the intrinsic coordinate system and $e^{i\phi_1}v_2$ in the extrinsic coordinate system, where the extra factor of $e^{i\phi_1}$ is due to the offset in directions between the intrinsic and extrinsic coordinate systems introduced by $\rho_1$.
 If two rotations have the same angle and they map 0 to the same point, then they are the same rotation.

 For $x_j\in\R^3\setminus\{0\}$, we will use the notation $x_3=x_1\star x_2$ if \eqref{eq:phi123} and \eqref{v12} hold for $\rho_j=\rho(x_j)$.